Goofy: Voice actors

 Stuart Buchanan voiced Goofy in The Mickey Mouse Theater of the Air.
 Richard Edwards voiced Goofy in the end of Mickey's Trailer and some lines in The Whaler.
-George Johnson voiced Goofy in No Sail.
+Jimmy MacDonald, the voice of Mickey Mouse, voiced Goofy in Californy'er Bust, Lion Down and the 1960s Disney album, Donald Duck and his Friends.
+Cactus Mack provided Goofy's narration voiceover in Californy'er Bust.
 Bob Jackman took Colvig's place when he left the Disney Studios for unknown reasons and voiced Goofy in 1951 for a brief time.
 Gilbert Mack voiced Goofy in the 1955 Golden Records record, Goofy the Toreador.
-Jimmy MacDonald, the voice of Mickey Mouse, voiced Goofy in Lion Down and the 1960s Disney album, Donald Duck and his Friends.
 Bill Lee provided the singing voice for Goofy on the 1964 record, Children's Riddles and Game Songs.
+Peter Hawkins voiced Goofy in the ITV children's series Disney Wonderland from 1966 to 1967.
 Hal Smith began voicing Goofy in 1967 after Pinto Colvig's death and voiced him until Mickey's Christmas Carol in 1983.
 Walker Edmiston voiced Goofy in the Disneyland record album An Adaptation of Dickens' Christmas Carol, Performed by The Walt Disney Players in 1974.
+Tony Pope voiced Goofy in the 1979 Disney album Mickey Mouse Disco for the song, "Watch Out for Goofy".
+He then voiced him in Sport Goofy in Soccermania in 1987 and Who Framed Roger Rabbit in 1988.
+Jack Wagner voiced Goofy and other Disney characters in the 1980s, primarily for live entertainment offerings in the parks, Disney on Ice shows, and live-action clips for television.
 Will Ryan did the voice for DTV Valentine in 1986 and Down and Out with Donald Duck in 1987.
-Tony Pope voiced Goofy in the 1979 Disney album, Mickey Mouse Disco for the song, "Watch out for Goofy".
-He then voiced him in Sport Goofy in Soccermania in 1987 and Who Framed Roger Rabbit in 1988.
+In the 2021 The Simpsons short Plusaversary (made to celebrate the 2nd anniversary of Disney+), Goofy was voiced by Hank Azaria.

 Aside from those occasions, Bill Farmer has been voicing Goofy since 1987.
-While Pope was the sole voice credit for Goofy in Roger Rabbit, Farmer actually provided some of Goofy's lines in the movie as well.
+While Tony Pope was the sole voice credit for Goofy in Roger Rabbit, Farmer provided some of Goofy's lines in the film as well.
 Farmer closely imitated Colvig for projects like The Prince and the Pauper but began putting his own spin on the character in 1992's Goof Troop.
 Farmer also inherited Colvig's other characters, like Pluto, Sleepy, and Practical Pig.
-Although, in 2001, Jason Marsden (voice actor of Goofy's son Max) provided the voice of Goofy in the DVD storybook adaptation of the 1994 children's storybook Me and My Dad, included as a bonus feature on the DVD release of An Extremely Goofy Movie.
+In 2001, Jason Marsden (voice actor of Goofy's son Max) provided the voice of Goofy in the DVD storybook adaptation of the 1994 children's storybook Me and My Dad, included as a bonus feature on the DVD release of An Extremely Goofy Movie.